On the stability and instability of Kelvin-Stuart cat's-eye flows: Nonlinear orbital stability for co-periodic perturbations

 where $\omega=\tilde \omega-\omega_{\ep}$.
 To study the nonlinear stability of $\omega=0$, we construct a Lyapunov functional for the evolved system \eqref{vorr}.
 Since $\omega_\epsilon = g(\psi_\epsilon) = - e^{-2\psi_\epsilon}$, we have $\psi_\epsilon=g^{-1}(\omega_\epsilon)=-{1\over 2}\ln(-\omega_\ep)$.
 Define $h(s)={1\over2}(s-s\ln(-s))$ for $s<0$.
 Then $h'(\omega_\ep)=-{1\over2}\ln(-\omega_\ep)=\psi_\ep$.
 Following Arnol$'$d \cite{Arnold65,Arnold69}, we use the pseudoenergy-Casimir (PEC) functional for the perturbation of vorticity

 Then $\omega=0$ is a critical point of $H_\ep$ since

-where $H_\ep'$ is the variational derivative of the functional $H_\ep$.
+where $H_\ep'$ is the first variation of the functional $H_\ep$.
 The space of the perturbed vorticity is defined in \eqref{def-X-non-ep} and the space of vorticity perturbations is denoted by

 The PEC functional is well-defined in $X_{non,\ep}$ since $-\tilde \omega\ln(-\tilde \omega)\in L^1(\Omega)$ by Lemma \ref{tilde-omega0-kappa-properties} (8).
-Note that the steady state $\tilde \omega_\ep$ is pointwise negative, and in the analysis of nonlinear stability, we consider the perturbed vorticity in the same fashion. \if0 It is interesting to study nonlinear stability for sign-changed perturbed vorticity and the difficulty is to control the pseudoenergy for the positive part of vorticity by some non-weighted norm of vorticity. \fi We prove the existence of weak solutions to the nonlinear 2D Euler equation with vorticity in $Y_{non}$ in the appendix.
+Note that the steady state $\omega_\ep$ is pointwise negative, and in the analysis of nonlinear stability, we consider the perturbed vorticity in the same fashion. \if0 It is interesting to study nonlinear stability for sign-changed perturbed vorticity and the difficulty is to control the pseudoenergy for the positive part of vorticity by some non-weighted norm of vorticity. \fi We prove in the Appendix the existence of weak solutions to the nonlinear 2D Euler equation with initial vorticity in $Y_{non}$.
 Now, we prove the existence and uniqueness of weak solutions to the Poisson equation. \begin{lemma} For $\ep\in[0,1)$ and $\omega \in X_{non,\ep}$, the Poisson equation

 has a unique weak solution in $\tilde{X}_\ep$, which is defined in \eqref{tilde-X0} for $\ep=0$ and \eqref{tilde-X-e} for $\ep\in(0,1)$. \end{lemma} \begin{proof} For $\phi \in \tilde{X}_\ep$, similar to \eqref{psi-m-dec} we split it into the shear part $ \widehat\phi_0 $ and the non-shear part $\phi_{\neq0}$.
 Then $\|\widehat{\phi}_0\|_{\dot{H}^1(\mathbb{R})}\leq \|\phi\|_{\tilde{X}_\ep}$ and $\|\phi_{\neq0}\|_{H^1(\Omega)}\leq C\|\phi_{\neq0}\|_{\tilde{X}_\ep}.$ Since $\iint_{\Omega}\omega dxdy=0$, we have